Default day looms for cash-strapped Venezuela

-Venezuela slipped inexorably towards a formal debt default Friday, with analysts saying a credit event was all but inevitable for the sinking OPEC state.
+CARACAS: Venezuela slipped inexorably towards a formal debt default Friday, with analysts saying it was all but inevitable for the sinking OPEC state which owes about $150 billion.

 “With Venezuela’s state-owned oil company having reportedly failed to make a principal payment on a bond that has now matured, credit default swaps are likely to be triggered on Friday,” market analysts Capital Economics said.